freenas/freenas7/misc/readme.txt

 - CIFS: added recycle bin capabilities
 - RSYNCD: added motd and maximum connexions options
-- FTP : re-added passive ip adress and nat mode, permit to enable FXP Niel Endres Patchs:
+- FTP : re-added passive ip adress and nat mode, permit to enable FXP
+- Rewrite the NIC speed/duplex script configuration (Trying to resolve the bug number 1519939) Niel Endres Patchs:
 - Added capability to use a config file stored on FAT partition
 - Added NIC name be configured with "auto" for using the first NIC found

-KNOW BUG TO BE FIXED: Giga ethernet NIC problem after a reboot (need to find a Gbiga NIC for reproduce the problem)

 FreeNAS 0.671:
 - gvinum bug fix: fix raid deletion , add config file conversion